Nalknad Palace: History

 After the death of the Kodagu king, Lingaraja I in 1780 AD, Hyder Ali took control of Kodagu under the pretext of being a guardian to Lingaraja's three sons, Dodda Vira Rajendra, Linga Rajendra and Appanna, who were of tender age.
 The princes were sent to reside in a fort at Gorur in Hassan district, and a garrison was stationed at Mercara (capital of Kodagu).
 A minister, Amaldar Subbarasaya, who was formerly a Karnika (treasurer) of the Kodagu Raja, was appointed to look after the administration of Kodagu.
 The people and nobles of Kodagu were greatly alarmed at the takeover of Kodagu by Hyder Ali.
 They suspected that Hyder Ali had evil intentions with regard to the young princes and the royal family, and that he would treat them the same way as he was treating the Wodeyar royal family of neighbouring Mysore, which also had been taken over in the same way by Hyder Ali, as guardian of an underage prince.
 Rebellion therefore began to brew against Hyder Ali among the Kodava nobility, and the opportunity came two years later, in 1782.
 At that time, Hyder Ali was busy fighting against the British, and the Kodava nobility managed to throw the garrison out of Kodagu and proclaim their independence.
 However, the underage princes could not be rescued from the custody of Hyder Ali and continued to reside under his "protection" in Gorur fort.

 In December 1782, within a few months of the Kodava rebellion, Hyder Ali died and was succeeded by his son, Tipu Sultan.
 Tipu moved the Kodagu princes from Gorur to Periyapatna and placed them under explicit arrest, closely monitoring them.
-Yet, Prince Dodda Veerarajendra managed to escape in 1786 (after six years' "protection") and returned to Kodagu.
+Yet, Prince Dodda Vira rajendra managed to escape in 1786 (after six years' "protection") and returned to Kodagu.
 He was welcomed by the nobles and promptly had himself proclaimed king.
 The capital of his kingdom, Madikere (Mercara) was under the occupation of Tipu's Army, but large swathes of his former kingdom, controlled by loyal nobles, paid allegiance to him.
 He started to wage battles against Tipu Sultan's army, which forced Tipu to send a large force to Kodagu to subdue the king.
 Tipu Sultan's army was able to capture some forts but suffered heavy losses as well.